Spatially-Coupled QLDPC Codes: Simulation Results

 \subsection{Numerical Results}

 We consider a depolarization channel where the probability of a physical qubit being correct is $1-p$, and the probability of an $X$, $Y$, or $Z$ error is equal to $p/3$.
-Figures $6$ and $7$ show the result of applying the BP decoder described in \Cref{subsec: BP decoders} to the Codes $1$ through $7$ specified in \Cref{subsec: construction}.
+Fig.~\ref{fig: SC-QLDPC_3_8} and Fig.~\ref{fig: SC-QLDPC_3_7} show the result of applying the decoder described in \Cref{subsec: BP decoders} to the Codes $1$ through $7$ specified in \Cref{subsec: construction}.

-We performed simulations in parallel on a high-performance computing cluster - the job indices are seeds of the standard Mersenne Twister random number generator (mt19937 in C++) and Pauli errors are generated by the built-in discrete distribution function.
-The BP decoder estimates the error vector at the end of each iteration, it checks the CN conditions, and stops if all CN conditions are satisfied.
-Decoding fails if either the CN conditions are not satisfied, or if the CN conditions are satisfied, but the output is not in the stabilizer group.
-Note that since SC-HGP codes are CSS codes, it is easy to check containment in the stabilizer group after using offline Gaussian elimination to reduce the $X$- and $Z$- components of the parity check matrix to systematic form.
-We limit the number of iterations to $50$, and we have not used advanced post-processing steps such as random perturbation \cite{poulin2008iterative}, OSD \cite{panteleev2021degenerate}, and the more recently developed stabilizer inactivation scheme \cite{du2022stabilizer} to reduce non-convergent errors.
+We conducted simulations in parallel on a high-performance computing cluster.
+The job indices served as seeds for the standard Mersenne Twister random number generator (mt19937 in C++), while Pauli errors were generated using the built-in discrete distribution function.
+The BP decoder estimates the error vector at the end of each iteration, checking the check node (CN) conditions, and halting when all CN conditions are satisfied or the maximum number of iterations reaches $500$.

-We record the frame error rate (FER), defined as the fraction of simulated blocks that are erroneous, which is essentially the word error rate in \cite{panteleev2021degenerate}.
-With the exception of Codes $2$ and $6$ in Fig.~\ref{fig: SC-QLDPC_3_7}, almost all errors are non-convergent errors, that means the BP decoder estimation is not in the same coset as the input.
-We use FER to approximate the code threshold, noting that adding post-processing steps might improve the thresholds shown in the figures.
-Fig.~\ref{fig: SC-QLDPC_3_8} shows FER plots for the $\left[\left[7300,2500\right]\right]$ codes specified in \Cref{table: count number 3 8}, and Fig.~\ref{fig: SC-QLDPC_3_7} shows FER plots for the $\left[\left[5800,1600\right]\right]$ codes specified in \Cref{table: count number 3 7}.
-Dashed lines represent codes ($2$ and $4$) constructed from random partitioning matrices, solid lines represent codes optimized by AO, and the color of the line represents a choice of random/optimized code.
-We make the following observations:
+If, after $500$ iterations, not all CN conditions are satisfied, the estimated errors undergo the SSF postprocessing step outlined in \Cref{subsec: degenerate errors}.
+Decoding is considered failed if the CN conditions remain unsatisfied or if they are satisfied but the output does not belong to the stabilizer group.
+Since SC-HGP codes are CSS codes, checking containment within the stabilizer group is straightforward after applying offline Gaussian elimination to reduce the \(X\)- and \(Z\)-components of the parity-check matrix to systematic form.
+We collect a sufficient number of errors that result in decoding failures in the BP-SSF decoder, and record the error rate as \(p^{\textrm{SSF}}_e\).

+We then pass only the aforementioned errors to the BP-OSD algorithm to further assess the number of unresolved decoding failures \cite{roffe_decoding_2020, panteleev2021degenerate}.
+The ratio of unresolved decoding failures to the total number of errors is denoted as \(\alpha^{\textrm{OSD}}_e\).
+Consequently, the actual logical error rate under BP-OSD is given by \(p^{\textrm{SSF}}_e \alpha^{\textrm{OSD}}_e\).
+The BP-OSD software was obtained from \cite{Roffe_LDPC_Python_tools_2022}, with \(w=2\) and the number of iterations also set to 500.